AckslD/nvim-anywise-reg.lua/README.md

 *NOTE: anywise-reg is still in an early version.
 So if you find any issues or have any ideas, feel free to open an issue.*

+*NOTE: Currently a lot of keybindings are setup in each new buffer which can make startuptime slow.
+I'm still looking for alternative solutions to doing this.
+Is you have any ideas feel free to let me know :)*

 ## Short intro
 Did you ever felt like doing `daf` and then `p` to paste a function somewhere else without having to care if the cursor is in the middle of a function or not, in the same way as doing `dd` followed by `p` to move a line somewhere?
 Then `anywise-reg` is for you.